Cheryl Keetch, MANAGER/Coordinator

 Ashleigh (Ash Anne) moved with her family to the Ottawa Valley from Dartmouth N.S. in 2017.
 While living in Nova Scotia, she started OH!
 Bagel, an organic, gluten-free, sourdough bagel business, vending at the famous Keith’s Brewery market in Halifax.
 Ash Anne attended the University of Waterloo for her undergraduate degree in anthropology, with a special interest in the relationship between food and culture, as well as the use of food as medicine cross-culturally.
 She went on to earn her designation as a registered holistic nutritionist and continues to develop her knowledge and experience in implementing the use of food as medicine.
 She has been a consumer member of the coop since discovering its existence after her relocation.
 Ash Anne enjoys spending her free time learning about the secret and sacred lives of plants and the wisdom they hold.
 She joined the board in 2019 to contribute to the continuation of an important food system component in the Ottawa Valley.

 Perri-Rae grew up on a small hobby farm on the Barr Line between Cobden and Douglas.
 Her father raised chickens, beef cattle and also had horses.
 Perri-Rae is the financial advisor/owner of Perri-Rae Boell & Associates Inc/The Co-operators in Pembroke, Ontario.
 She has worked for The Co-operators for over 30 years.
 She worked along side her father Brian Yuke who was the farm specialist with The Co-operators in the Ottawa Valley.
 He taught her the farm business and is happy to carry on with his legacy.
-Perri-Rae lives in Rankin with her husband Rob.
-They have 3 children who happen to be triplets and they are 24 years old.
+Perri-Rae lives in Rankin with her husband Rob, and have 3 children.
 “I am a huge supporter of local farms and businesses and I enjoy volunteering and giving back to my community.”